thde/bandcamp-api/README.md

 # bandcamp-api

-A simple API for Bandcamp based on node.
+A simple API for Bandcamp based on [bandcamp-scraper](https://github.com/masterT/bandcamp-scraper).

 The API is deployed on vercel and can be used to query some basic release data: